-On November 29, 1881, the Eastern Washington city of Spokane Falls, the forerunner of Spokane, is incorporated as a first-class city.
+On November 29, 1881, Spokane Falls, the forerunner of Spokane, is incorporated as a first-class city.
 From a tiny settlement established in 1871 along the falls of the Spokane River, the town has grown substantially by the time of incorporation.
 Estimates in published sources of the exact population vary widely, but the 1880 census lists 594 people, of whom more than 110 have Chinese names and are identified as servants.
 The precipitating factor in requesting incorporation, in addition to the rapid growth of the town, is the desire of local leaders to install a waterworks.
 Spokane Falls cannot grant such an authorization until it is incorporated.

 Becoming a City

-The Legislative Assembly of Washington Territory had passed legislation on November 9, 1877, authorizing the incorporation of towns and cities within the territory.
+The Legislative Assembly of Washington Territory passed legislation on November 9, 1877, authorizing the incorporation of towns and cities within the territory.
 An act to incorporate Spokane passed the two houses of the legislature on November 22 and 25, 1881, and on November 29, 1881, William Augustus Newell (1817-1901), Washington Territorial governor, signed it into law.
 The original Act of Incorporation spelled the city’s name correctly, but the territorial printing office incorrectly spelled it as Spokan Falls, a phonetic spelling that was used elsewhere during the period, including on the 1880 census.
 This spelling was also used for Spokane’s first newspaper, the Spokan Times.

 The first marshal (or chief of police) of Spokane Falls was Eugene B. Hyde, who served from 1881 to 1885.
 The mayor and councilmen were required to serve without pay, but hired professionals, such as the marshal, were to be paid.
 Incorporation also enabled the establishment of a fire department.